-As part of its Legacy Cities Design Initiative in parternship with the J. Max Bond Center on Design for the Just City, The American Assembly is co-hosting this year's prestigious Bruner Loeb Forum on "Legacy City Design."
+As part of its Legacy Cities Design Initiative and in parternship with lead organizer The J. Max Bond Center on Design for the Just City, The American Assembly is co-hosting this year's prestigious Bruner Loeb Forum on "Legacy City Design."
 The project and forum will compliment The Assembly's ongoing legacy cities policy work with specific attention on the role of design in the remaking of our nation's legacy cities.

 Please visit the Legacy City Design website

 for a collection of case studies and more information.
 A public program will be held November 7, 2013; 6:00pm – 8:00pm at 1 Woodward Avenue, 2nd Floor; Detroit, MI 48226.
 Registration for the public program is required and is available here